choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 ## Writing a *puppet disable* tool

-The generate API has methods for every action, every input and output, allows you to write custom discovery plugins and more.
+The generated API has methods for every action, every input and output, allows you to write custom discovery plugins and more.

 Here's a basic *disable* tool, while this has some niceties missing like progress bars and custom configs it shows that setting up and getting going is really easy and even this code will comfortably scale to 50 000 nodes or more: